AgroDan/agrohacksstuff-content/_tabs/about.md

 ## Why "Agr0"?

-This comes from my nickname of mine, "Angry Dan."
+This comes from a nickname of mine, "Angry Dan."
 My gamer tag is Agro_dan.
 I just shortened it to Agro, and since Agro is taken in most places I just stylized it and made the last "o" a zero.
 Besides, shouldn't all hackers have a cool handle?

 Also, a side note...I think I'm a pretty nice guy.
 I don't have a quick temper and I'm certainly not mean.
 I'm just cursed with a face that always looks angry.
 It's nothing personal I promise.